-^{} Course is available to students completing a BBA only.
+Course is available to students completing a BBA only.
+Course required for students not completing a BBA.

-MRKT 301 PRINCIPLES OF MARKETING
+MRKT 301 PRINCIPLES OF MARKETING UNITS: 3

-Pre-requisites: WRIT 113, First-Year Academic

-Writing; MDST 120, Public Speaking
+Pre-requisites: WRIT 113, First-Year Academic Writing; MDST 120, Public Speaking

 This course introduces students to the fundamentals of marketing.
 Through this course, the foundations of marketing will be explored; the users of marketing will be identified; the role of marketing in the organization will be examined; marketing objectives, tools, and resources will be assessed; and components of strong marketing strategies will be evaluated.